Rich list builder, poor list builder – which one are you?

 List Building Tip #10.
 Hold back

-Offer the first 6 steps (or whatever your number is) for free, and leave the last one for subscribers only.
+Offer the first few steps/chapters for free, and leave the last one for subscribers only.

 Since they’ve read most of your freebie and are dying to get their hands on the last part, they are now very willing and ready to join your list.

 I am sure you’ve heard of this before, but probably never used it.

 The idea behind this method is simple: create ebooks out of your existing content.

 For instance, take all the posts you have on kolibri bird feeding habits and turn it into a PDF full of the links to your blog and various posts on your blog – write it in such a way that the readers HAVE TO come back to your blog for more information.